rackerlabs/support-how-to/content/exchange/manually-configure-blackberry-enterprise-service-bes-for-email-hosted-on-exchange.md

 product_url: exchange
 ---

-The following article will demonstrate how to setup the BlackBerry Enterprise Service (BES) with your Microsoft Exchange email account on your mobile device.
+This article shows how to setup the BlackBerry Enterprise Service (BES) with your Microsoft Exchange email account on your mobile device.